Four 10-hour shifts per week, three 12-hour shifts available for experienced nurses (2 years of experience)

-Call: one 12-hour weekday call shift and one weekend call shift each 6-week schedule period
+Call: Three to Five 12-hour weekday, one 12-hour weekend call shift each 6-week schedule period

 Graduate Nurse Eligibility: Yes

 Orientation: 6 – 9 months for early career nurses, 3 months for experienced nurses

 Barnes-Jewish Hospital is the St. Louis region’s top adult hospital.
 Formed from the merger of the former Barnes and Jewish Hospitals to become Missouri’s largest hospital, it continues the traditions of its predecessors along with its partner, Washington University School of Medicine, in providing cutting-edge treatments, educating future medical professionals and working to make our community as healthy as it can be.
 For over two decades Barnes-Jewish Hospital has been ranked on the U.S. News & World Report Best Hospitals Honor Roll.
 In 2021, Barnes-Jewish ranked 17th overall with 11 specialties being ranked.
 The hospital was also the first hospital in Missouri to be designated as a Magnet® hospital in 2003 by the American Nurses Credentialing Center for excellence in nursing and has been redesignated consistently since.
 Barnes-Jewish Hospital is a teaching hospital staffed by more than 1,500 Washington University Physicians, the clinical practice for the Washington University School of medicine.
 The academic medicine partnership has developed many treatments and procedures that are now common across the globe.